 Decision Category Responsible division(s) Request Deadline Progress and follow-up action Status Budget Para 6.
-Approves the presentation of DP/FPA/2020/5; activities and a issociated costs reflected in document Noted Para 7.
-Approves revised gross estimates for the institutional budget, 2018-2021, in the amount of \$738.6 million, noting that these estimates include \$169.2 million for indirect cost recovery from other resources; gional interventions 2018-2021, in the amount of oting that this amount cannot be exceeded without Noted regular resources for the UNFPA em ergency fund, se the emerger pproves a revised amount of \$29.5 million of and reaffirms the existing authorization for the acy fund by up to \$2 million beyond the ceiling in a cies so warrant.
-Noted 1 1 Second Regular Session 2020 (31 A ugust - 4 Sept tember 2020) 2020/10 Reports of UNDP, UNFPA Internal Audit and Investigation Para 1.
-Welcomes the progress of UN management issues in 2019; No actions required and UNOPS on internal audit and investigations and Internal Audit and Investigation Para 2.
-Notes with appreciation efforts to implement outstanding audit recommendations from previous reports; management responses Internal Audit and Investigation Office of Audit and Investigation Services Para 3.
-Encourages UNDP, UNFPA and UNOPS to work with UNICEF, UN-Women and WFP and agree on harmonized definitions and reporting for audit and investigation matters, where applicable, to provide the Executive Boards with a more coherent overview of findings Ongoing The UNFPA Office of Audit and Investigation Services together with counterparts from UNDP, UNICEF, UN-Women and UNOPS has agreed on a final harmonized template for the annual report to the Executive Boards.
-OAIS adopted the harmonized approach in the preparation of its 2021 Annual Report, which was forst accepted at the Annual Report, which was Completed and on-going Internal Audit and Investigation and results;first presented at the Annual Session in June 2022.With regard to UNDP:Para 4.
-Takes note of the annual report of the Office of Audit and Investigations on internal audit and investigation activities in 2019 (DP/2020/16) and its annexes, and the management response thereto; No actions required Internal Audit and Investigation Para 5.
-Expresses continuing support No actions required
+Approves the presentation of DP/FPA/2020/5; activities and associated costs reflected in document Noted Para 7.
+Approves revised gross estimates for the institutional budget, 2018-2021, in the amount of 6738.6 million, noting that these estimates include \$169.2 million for indirect cost recovery from other resources; ara 8.
+Approves a revised ceiling for global and regional interventions 2018-2021, in the amount of 162.7 million of the projected regular resources, noting that this amount cannot be exceeded without opproval of the Executive Board; regular resources for the UNFPA em ergency fund, se the emerger pproves a revised amount of \$29.5 million of and reaffirms the existing authorization for the ncy fund by up to \$2 million beyond the ceiling in a cies so warrant.
+Noted Second Regular Session 2020 (31 A August - 4 Sep tember 2020) 2020/10 Reports of UNDP, UNFPA Reports of and management issues in 2019 and UNOPS in addressing audit-related No actions required and UNOPS on internal audit and investigations and Internal Audit and Investigation Para 2.
+Notes with appreciation effor previous reports; ts to implemer nt outstanding audit recommendations from No actions required management responses Internal Audit and Investigation Office of Audit and Investigation Services Para 3.
+Encourages UNDP, UNFPA and UNOPS to work with UNICEF, UN-Women and WFP and agree on harmonized definitions and reporting for audit and investigation matters, where applicable, to provide the Executive Boards with a more coherent overview of findings and results; Ongoing The UNFPA Office of Audit and Investigation Services together with counterparts from UNDP, UNICEF, UN-Women and UNOPS has agreed on a final harmonized template for the annual report to the Executive Boards.
+OAIS adopted the harmonized approach in the preparation of its 2021 Annual Report, which was first presented at the Annual Session in June 2022.
+Completed and on-going Internal Audit and Investigation With regard to UNDP: Para 4.
+Takes note of the annual rep investigation activities in 2019 (DP/2) No actions required Internal Audit and Investigation Para 5.
+Expresses continuing support for the interna al audit and investigation functions of UNDP; No actions required